Cubs vs. Reds Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Marcus Stroman (10-7) will take to the mound for the Cubs and make his 23rd start of the season.
+- Justin Steele (11-3) will take to the mound for the Cubs and make his 20th start of the season.

 |Opponent